GoekeLab/bambu/README.md

 and directly references the functions that should be used instead.
 - bug fix when a fa file ois provdied as a string variable to non-windows system
 - bug fix when no single exon read class in provided samples
-- nug fix when no splice overlaps found between read class and annotations
+- bug fix when no splice overlaps found between read class and annotations

 **bambu version 1.0.2**